vatesfr/xen-orchestra/docs/contributing.md

 ### Pull requests

-The best way to propose a change on the documentation or the code is to create a [GitHub pull request](https://help.github.com/articles/using-pull-requests/).
+The best way to propose a change to the documentation or code is to create a [GitHub pull request](https://help.github.com/articles/using-pull-requests/).

-> Your pull request should always been against the `master`
+> Your pull request should always be against the `master`
 > branch and not against `stable` which is the stable branch!